IDSF21/assignment-2-junejajai402/README.md

 data.csv - Spotify dataset taken from Kaggle - https://www.kaggle.com/tawejssh/spotify-dataset-eda-insights/data

-cleaning_notebook - Jupyter Notebook with the steps used to clean the dataset for further exploration and data analysis.
+cleaning_notebook.ipynb - Jupyter Notebook with the steps used to clean the dataset for further exploration and data analysis.
 Some of the steps for cleaning and visualization were inspired from this notebook - https://www.kaggle.com/tawejssh/spotify-dataset-eda-insights/notebook

 cleanData_spotify.csv - The dataset obtained after cleaning